DeisData/deisdata.github.io/docs/_sources/shell/shell-scripts.rst.txt

 Shell scripts
 =============

-| We finally see what makes the shell a powerful programming
+We finally see what makes the shell a powerful programming environment.
-  environment.
-| We will take commands we repeat and save them in a **shell script**- a
-  small program, so we can re-run operations with a single command.
+Now, we will take commands we repeat and save them in a **shell script** - a small program, so we can re-run operations with a single command.

 Questions to think about:
 -------------------------